 His parents´desperate for him to give up the idea of becoming a fisherman, sent him boarding to Belgium, but inevitably he kept running away.
 Finally at 16 he left school and bought his first small fishing boat with thesavings he had accumulated by selling fish over the years.

-In his early twenties, whilst takingtourists out for big game fishing, death stared him in the face, for whilst battling to reel in a blue Marlin, he wound the nylon round his hand for a better grip, whilst his brother hooked the fishing gaff into the Merlin.
-But this huge fish, unexpectedly and aggressively submerged, swimming rapidly into the darkness ofthe deep black sea, taking Carlos with him.
+In his early twenties, whilst taking tourists out for big game fishing, death stared him in the face, for whilst battling to reel in a blue Marlin, he wound the nylon round his hand for a better grip, whilst his brother hooked the fishing gaff into the Merlin.
+But this huge fish, unexpectedly and aggressively submerged, swimming rapidly into the darkness of the deep black sea, taking Carlos with him.
 But his time was not up, as fortunately the nylon was tied to the gaff and boat and with his brother´s and tourists´ help, they managed to reel in the 10 metres of nylon, with Carlos at the other end.
-It was a lucky escape¡ Carlos had fished many a Merlin, but never one like this.
+It was a lucky escape!

 He now dedicates his life to tuna pole friendly fishing and lives with his partner and children.

-Dedicating his life to this traditional way of fishing and giving it to a risky profession, I take my hat of to him, not only because his life and those under his command are at stake against the unpredictable temperament of the sea, but for the many long continuos hours of hard physical labour and sleepless nights away from his family weeks on end, never knowing if there will be a good catch or if he will return to port with an empty deck
+Dedicating his life to this traditional way of fishing and giving it to a risky profession, I take my hat of to him, not only because his life and those of his crew are at stake, against the unpredictable temperament of the sea, but for the many long continuos hours of hard physical labour and sleepless nights away from his family weeks on end, never knowing if there will be a good catch or if he will return to port with an empty deck

 I admire and respect him for his determination to march on against all odds.